Qualiasolutions/vuetofficial/README.md

 Once nvm is installed you can ensure that you are using the right node version by opening a terminal and running `nvm install 23.5.0` and `nvm use 23.5.0`.
 To set this as the default node version, run `nvm alias default 23.5.0`.

 To install the required node packages locally, open a terminal in the location where you cloned the code and run `yarn`.
-You also need to install the expo CLI globally by running `yarn install --global expo-cli`
+You also need to install the expo CLI globally by running `yarn global add expo-cli`

 Then running `ENV=LOCAL expo start` should start running the app in expo and you can press `w` to see it running in the web simulator.